TseleMolelekoa/TseleMolelekoa/README.md

-- 👋 Hi, I’m @Tsele
+- 👋 Hi, I’m @Tsele Molelekoa.
-- 👀 I’m interested in OSCP and ethical hackinng
+- 👀 I’m interested in OSCP and ethical hackinng.
-- 🌱 I’m currently learning cyber sercurity
+- 🌱 I’m a certified cyber sercurity.
-- 💞️ I’m looking to collaborate on OSCP and mainly hacking
+- 💞️ I’m looking to collaborate on OSCP and mainly hacking.
+- 😊 I'm currently learning Software Development with Capaciti and ABSA.
 - 📫 How to reach me molelekoa58@gmail.com

 <!---